Tataz2/Delete-old-user-profiles/README.md

 # Delete-old-user-profiles
 PowerShell script which deletes user profiles older than X days based on LocalProfileLoadTime and LocalProfileUnLoadTime IN WINDOWS REGISTRY

+This is a demo script, no tested thoroughly.
+Do not use in prodiction and without backuping all important files!

 - Gets a list of user profiles
 - Gets LocalProfileLoadTime and LocalProfileUnLoadTime for every profile
 - Tests if user is a domain user